AkshantVats/Profile/README.md

 ## Portfolio

-Akshant is currently a sr. software developer at Browserstack,<br />
+Akshant is currently a Sr. Software Engineer at Browserstack.<br />

-5+ years of experience in back-end development from system design to<br />
-implementation with core competencies.
-In addition to this<br />
-Creating/Monitoring cloud components based on the increasing scale of data.<br />
+5+ years of experience in back-end development from system design to implementation with core competencies.
+In addition to this Creating/Monitoring cloud components based on the increasing scale of data.<br /><br />
 ➢ Algorithms and Data Structures<br />
 ➢ Sharding & Partitioning of NoSql database.<br />
 ➢ SOLID principles in API design.<br />